Dusey Lake Outpost - Ontario, Canada

 - Best Known For: Tons of Walleyes, Big Northerns, Big Brook Trout

-Each year for the last few years guests have caught-&-released multiple Northern Pike over 50".
+Each year for the last few years guests to our fly in lodges have caught-&-released multiple Northern Pike over 50".
 Guests have also been catching Silver Pike, which is a sub-species of the Northern Pike, and have also been catching more and more Blue Walleye each year.

 Over the last couple of seasons we have been doing a lot of fishing for Brook Trout throughout the summer.
 We have been fishing up stream and downstream looking for where the trout are holding up.
 We have had surprising success farther upstream above the falls and down stream below the main outflow rapid.
 We have made a couple of new portages around the various rapids to make it easy for guests to find the best fishing.
 Our reward was catching many nice Brookies.
 Take a look at some of the photos in our trout photo gallery and you will see our success.
 There are Walleyes and Northern Pike up and down the river and potential you can find a spot that nobody has ever fished before.
 Dusey Lake also has outstanding Perch fishing and there are some Whitefish.
 Dusey Lake has Sturgeon but you cannot fish for them because they are now protected under the Endangered Species Act.
 If you mistakenly catch a Sturgeon you must let it go right away.
 If you try to bring it back to camp to show your buddies you could get into some serious trouble.
 It's OK to take a quick picture.

 Fly-In Moose Hunting